-Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, or a grade of "C" or higher in ACAD 0303 Basic Composition.
+Prerequisite: ACT Reading score of 19, COMPASS Reading score of 83, Classic ACCUPLACER Reading score of 78, ACCUPLACER NG Reading score of 252, or grade of "C" or higher in ACAD 0213 Reading; AND ACT English score of 19, COMPASS Writing score of 80, Classic ACCUPLACER Sentence Skills score of 83, ACCUPLACER NG Writing score of 260, or a grade of "C" or higher in ACAD 0303 Basic Composition.
 Offered in the fall and spring semesters.
 This course is an introduction to the principles, structure, processes, and functions of the United States federal government and other related political activities.
 (GE, ACTS EQUIVALENT COURSE NUMBER: PLSC 2003)